ThomasKaiser/Knowledge/articles/Quick_Preview_of_ODROID-N2.md

 ### Networking and storage

 The easy stuff first: Hardkernel reports Gigabit Ethernet maxing out at ~940 MBits/sec in each direction which is simply the maximum you could get.
 USB3 storage results also look good.
-They report ~340MB/s with a 1MB block size which is comparable to [what RK3399 is capable of](https://forum.armbian.com/topic/1925-some-storage-benchmarks-on-sbcs/?do=findComment&comment=51350).
+They report ~340MB/s with a 1MB block size which is comparable to [what RK3399 is capable of](https://forum.armbian.com/topic/1925-some-storage-benchmarks-on-sbcs/?do=findComment&comment=51350). **Edit**: See [Updates section below](#Updates) since it seems Hardkernel forgot to enable UAS (USB Attached SCSI) so most probably USB storage performance will further increase.

 Since they do not show results for 16MB block size (around 400 MB/s with N1/RK3399) I would assume S922X is slower than RK3399 with really large block sizes.
 Anyway ~340MB/s is just fine for use cases where sequential transfers are important (normally then used with HDDs which are slower anyway).
 For the majority of use cases not sequential IO is key but high random IO (low latency and high IOPS).
 Maybe they have a reason to not show 4K random access performance numbers for N2 though it's hard to measure since you need the very same and very fast SSD worn out in an identical way to get comparable numbers between different USB3 host controller implementations (one of the reasons I used the very same SSD for almost all of my tests linked above to and always made a reference benchmark with the fastest implementation first to see whether the SSD is still able to show top performance)